Mossimo Giannulli: College bribery scandal

-Giannulli and his wife Lori Loughlin were arrested on March 12, 2019 in connection with their alleged involvement in a nationwide college entrance exam cheating scandal, regarding their two daughters' (including Olivia Jade) admission to University of Southern California (USC).
+Giannulli and his wife Lori Loughlin were arrested on March 12, 2019, in connection with their alleged involvement in a nationwide college entrance exam cheating scandal, regarding their two daughters' (including Olivia Jade) admission to the University of Southern California (USC).
 They were charged with conspiracy to commit mail fraud and honest services fraud.
 They were released on $1 million bail each.
 They were among 50 people charged.
 The couple were also charged with money-laundering offenses in April 2019.

 The indictment against the couple alleged that they paid $500,000, disguised as a donation to the Key Worldwide Foundation, so that USC's admissions committee would think that their two daughters would be joining the school's women's rowing team if admitted.
 In fact, neither young woman had ever trained in the sport and had no plans to do so.
 Initially denying the charges, Giannulli and his wife later pled guilty as part of a plea bargain.

 Prison sentence

 Giannulli was sentenced to five months in prison and a $250,000 fine on August 21, 2020, while his wife was sentenced to two months in prison and a $150,000 fine.
-On conviction, the couple were expelled from the Bel Air Country Club.
+On conviction, the couple were expelled from the Bel-Air Country Club.
 Giannulli and Loughlin both had until November 19, to report to prison.
 On October 30, 2020, Giannuli refused to report to prison after Loughlin did so.
-The same day, Loughlin had her right to have people, including Giannulli, visit her in prison suspended due to the ongoing COVID-19 pandemic.
+The same day, Loughlin had her right to have people, including Giannulli, visit her in prison suspended due to the COVID-19 pandemic.

 Giannulli entered the medium-security federal penitentiary in Lompoc, California on November 19, 2020, to serve his five-month sentence and was scheduled for release on April 17, 2021.
 Prior to his entry, he was seen with a shaved head and tougher look.
 In prison, he was placed in isolation due to COVID-19 in a medium security cell, rather than a minimum security cell that he was supposed to be in.
 He complained about this rough treatment to his family and his son, Gianni.
 Gianni posted on Instagram that the "mental and physical damage being done from such isolation and treatment is wrong."
 On April 2, 2021, Giannulli was released to home confinement where he was slated to remain until the completion of his sentence on April 17, 2021.
 However, he would be released from home confinement a day early on April 16, 2021.
-He is currently on parole until April 2023.
+He remained on supervised release until April 2023.

+Personal life

+Gianulli was previously married to a woman named Chris, with whom he had his son Gianni (b.
+1990).

+Giannulli and Lori Loughlin eloped two days before Thanksgiving 1997.
+Together, Giannulli and Loughlin have two children, daughters Bella (b.
+1998) and Olivia Jade (b.
+1999).
+In October 2025, it was revealed that Giannulli and Loughlin had separated after nearly 28 years of marriage, though they had yet to undertake legal proceedings.